+during the Pandemic

-- Employment Increased during COVID-19 - Employment Remained the Same
+Employment Remained the Same

 Note: The above findings exclude not applicable and unsure answers.
-Source: DC Arts and Culture Sector Survey (2022)

 Three out of four arts organizations in the District have fewer than 15 employees.

 The small size of the average arts and humanities organization in the District speaks to the close-knit nature of the arts community, supporting the anecdotal stories of organizations striving to retain and support their employees during the pandemic.